Julian9B/student_projects/cpp/sortingTests/description.md

 ![Result in console](../../images/TestResult.PNG)

+Test show that it took 13ms for QuickSort to sort our vector, while it took 475ms for BubbleSort to do that.

 ## 4. Conclusion

 From the test we can clearly conclude that Quicksort is a lot faster than Bubblesort.